desi-ivanova/starter-academic/content/authors/admin/_index.md

 <!-- I'm passionate about the **rigorous** use of statistics and machine learning in **applied settings**, specifically when obtaining more data is difficult and/or impossible.
 In such cases I firmly believe it is crucial to 1) incorporate domain knowledge when training data-driven models; 2) thoroughly evaluate these models against suitable baselines; and 3) properly interpret the results of statistical analyses. -->

 For more about my work, see my [talks](event) and [publications](publication).

+**Mentorship:** Many women in machine learning (and technical fields in general) face unique challenges, and the scarcity of female mentors and role models makes it worse.
+Whether you're transitioning from industry, considering graduate studies, or navigating an academic career in ML, connecting with someone who has walked a similar path can be super valuable.
+If you are a woman and are interested in scheduling an informal mentoring chat (online) [please get in touch via this form](https://forms.gle/LHFRe7u7fYdwftzC7).